niyatpatel23295/cmpe202-intelligame-xfer/Documentation/UserStories.md

 10. As a player, I want to share my scores / missions accomplished on social media, so that I can engage and socialize about that with my friends.

+11. As a player, I want to have an easy access to help screen, so that I can quickly review the arrow key operations of the game.

 [ ...
 To Be Continued ... ]

 [the following user stories are not complete and will be modified]

-11. As a player, I want to add a help screen to display the arrow key operations of the game.

 12. As a player, I want to add a timer to the game.